mitsunami/RoboND-Kinematics-Project/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

 we have equations describing all six joint variables, next we will turn our kinematic analysis into a ROS python node which will perform the Inverse Kinematics for the pick and place operation.

-Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.

 My `IK_server.py` contains basically all the code that I explained above sections.
 Using the code, the robot can successfully complet pick and place cycles.
 My first attempt took much time to calculate IK process to find joint angles.
 Then, I moved processing which is needed only once to outside of trajectory calculation loop, and get faster.
 However, I think more speed up is needed further.